How to Install Git on Fedora

 git add filename.txt

-Alternatively, stage all modified files at once:
+Alternatively, stage all modified and new files at once:

 git add .